 - Access to employer-sponsored plans for long-term part-time workers

 - Taxable Non-Tuition fellowship and stipend payments treated as compensation for the purpose of contributing to an IRA

 - Kiddie tax is reverted back, effective for 2020 and beyond.
 Can be elected for 2018 and 2019 tax years

 - Medical expense deduction AGI hurdle rate is to remain at 7.5%

 - Penalty-free withdrawals from a retirement account for up to $5,000 for a child’s birth or adoption

-The new SECURE Act incorporates many new provisions that impact taxpayers.
+The new SECURE Act 2019 incorporates many new provisions that impact taxpayers.
 While it is not nearly as impactful as the Tax Cuts and Jobs Act of 2017, it is important to understand the major components — as it will impact those with retirement accounts.
-At ML&R Wealth Management, we are here to help our clients understand what the SECURE Act rules will mean for their financial plan and make any necessary adjustments to accommodate the new rules.
+At ML&R Wealth Management, the Austin financial advisors are here to help our clients understand what the SECURE Act rules will mean for their financial plan and make any necessary adjustments to accommodate the new rules.